 But earlier eras had a different relationship with death, particularly before the growth of secular beliefs within society.
 Many superstitions exist around graveyards and burial.
 Who hasn’t heard the saying “Someone walked over my grave” if they’ve randomly shivered for no reason?

-By contrast, in 2012, residents in the Welsh town of Aberystwyth lodged complaints that some of the graves in the Cefn Llan cemetery ran north to south.
+By contrast, in 2012, residents in the Welsh town of Aberystwyth lodged complaints that some of the graves in the Cefn Llan cemetery ran north to south (BBC).
 The council defended the decision based on the topography of the site.
 Their solution was to allow local people to request burial in a section that still ran east to west.